coderoad/coderoad.github.io/_posts/docs/2016-01-01-installation.md

 Now you can install a tutorial.
 Run `> npm install --save-dev $THE-PACKAGE-NAME$` to save the tutorial as a package development dependency.
 If you run *Atom-CodeRoad* you should see the tutorial appear on the first screen.

+> If you are stuck at a screen that says 'install a tutorial', try updating your version of NPM to 3.x+.

 ### CodeRoad-CLI